alpkaragoz/FitnessTracker/README.md

 # FitnessTracker
 Swift project done for course COMP319B at Koç University with my project partner İpek Gökaltun.
-Removed GoogleService-Info.plist from "Other" file for privacy concerns.
+Removed GoogleService-Info.plist from "Other" directory for privacy concerns.